 The Government's Weathertight Homes Financial Assistance Package aims to help people get their non-weathertight homes fixed faster, and centres on the Government and local authorities each contributing 25% of agreed repair costs and affected homeowners funding the remaining 50% backed by a Government loan guarantee.
-A provision for known claims and future claims has been made (refer Note 23: Provisions for other liabilities).
-The impact and cost of future and unknown claims cannot be measured reliably and therefore the Council and Group have an unquantified contingent liability.
+The impact that this package will have on future claim numbers and the quantum of those claims remains unknown at this stage since the scheme is still in its early stage.
+A provision for known claims and future claims has been made (refer Note 23: Provisions for other liabilities), but there may be an uplift in the number of claims as a result of the Government package.
+The impact and cost of this potential uplift in claims is unknown at this stage and cannot be measured reliably and therefore the Council and Group have an unquantified contingent liability.